PHIL 101: Great Western Philosophers

 PLEASE READ CAREFULLY

-This syllabus on my web page will be the accurate one if changes need to be made due to university closures, such as might happen during hurricanes.
+This is the syllabus to check to see if changes need to be made due to university closures, such as might happen during blizzards.
 Be sure to check your e-mail regularly for messages about the class.
 This is especially important if we have weather issues.

 Text: Philosophy: History and Readings Eighth Edition, Samuel Enoch Stumpf and James Fieser, eds.